 Taking in a lodger

 A lodger is someone who lives in your home and pays you rent.
-They usually have their own bedroom but share other areas of the property with you.
+You continue to live in the property and share facilities such as the kitchen or bathroom.

 • the total number of people living in the property does not exceed the property's capacity